harissonrafael/alticci-api/README.md

 Alticci-API is a java backend application for calculate the alticci sequence.

 The Alticci sequence - a(n) - is defined by:
-A sequência Alticci - a(n) - é definida da seguinte forma:

 ```
 n=0 => a(0) = 0